edepauw/lomkit-rest-api-nuxt-sdk/README.md

 explanation:

--   `baseURL`: The base URL of your Lomkit REST API.
+-   `baseURL`: The base URL of your Laravel REST API.
 -   `onRequest`: Lets you modify request options before sending, e.g., adding an `Authorization` header from a cookie.

 > **Tip:** The SDK uses `ofetch` from Nuxt under the hood, so you can configure many options in the `setApiFetchOptions` method.
 For more details, refer to the [ofetch documentation](https://github.com/unjs/ofetch).

 # 📚 defineResource

-The `defineResource` is the main entry point for interacting with the Lomkit REST API.
+The `defineResource` is the main entry point for interacting with the Laravel REST API.
 It allows you to create a resource SDK that can perform various operations on a specific resource.

-The `defineResource<T>(resourceName, resourcePreset?)` composable returns an object with methods to interact with a specific resource via the Lomkit REST API.
+The `defineResource<T>(resourceName, resourcePreset?)` composable returns an object with methods to interact with a specific resource via the Laravel REST API.
 See the [methods](#methods) section for more details.

 > **Tip:** All resources in the `resources` folder are auto-imported by Nuxt, so you can use them directly in your components without manual imports.